-Twelve is the number of the apostles to Jesus the Christ, and though I am not religious in the familiar sense, I love the magic of religious symbols and numbers.
-I pilgrimaged along the Camino de Santiago in Spain in 40 days.
-I also turned 33 while walking this over 500-mile pilgrimage.
-I figured it was apropos to name 12 books that you will want to read as you come into and through your spiritual awakening.
+Though I am not religious in the familiar sense, I love the magic of religious symbols and numbers.
+Twelve is the number of the apostles to Jesus Christ.
+I completed the over 500-mile pilgrimage along the Camino de Santiago in Spain in 40 days.
+I also turned 33 while walking and communing with other spiritually awakened folks.
+Given the wonder of the symbolic nature of most of my life, I figured it was apropos to name 12 books that you will want to read as you come into and through your spiritual awakening.
 (Big smile)

 Whether you’re just beginning on this journey, or you’ve been on it for a minute and a half, these books are extraordinary reads for anyone who is wanting to awaken to more in their life than what they can see, hear, taste, smell and touch.